 Active in chamber music collaborations and coachings, she was a founding member of the English Bay String Quartet, which toured North America and the Caribbean for many years.
 Ms. Yuen was formerly on the faculty at Mercyhurst College in Erie, PA as Instructor of Violin and Viola.
 Her active schedule also includes solo and chamber music recitals and masterclasses throughout North America, including recent appearances at Western Illinois University, Brock University, Pasadena Conservatory, Cleveland State University, Louisiana State University, Ohio University, Northern Ohio University and the University of Minnesota at Duluth.

 Ms. Yuen graduated from the University of British Columbia at the age of 21 with a Master of Music Degree in Violin Performance.
 Her primary teachers were Andrew Dawes, Nancy Di Novo and Gerald Stanick.
+Other influential teachers include Nancy Luttrell and Jean Ter-Merguerian.
 She has also worked with members of the Emerson, Fine Arts, Oxford, St. Lawrence, and Tokyo string quartets.

 As an active member of the Fredonia community, Ms. Yuen has been involved in many School of Music projects, including the complete Bach Brandenburg Concerti and the upcoming Vivaldi/Piazzolla Seasons concert with her colleagues.
 She also co-founded the annual composition competition at SUNY Fredonia in 2011 with Robert Deemer.
 Ms. Yuen joined the faculty of the School of Music at the State University of New York at Fredonia in 2004.